ADHD Planners: We Tested the Best 10 Apps (Free & Paid)

 - Most ADHD-friendly features, like Focus Mode and location reminders, are locked behind the Premium plan.

-- You can't ask AI to schedule tasks, search notes or plan the day like with Saner.AI
+- You can't chat with AI to schedule tasks, search notes or plan the day like with Saner.AI

 - The interface can feel a bit cluttered when you start adding boards and templates.